No-Rib/py_notebooks/README.md

 # py_notebooks
-This repository contains refreshers on some Python features in the form of Jupyter notebooks
+This repository contains Jupyter notebooks with:

+1. Refreshers on Python features
+2. Results of R&D on algorithms, patterns, etc.
+3. Any onther code snippets I deem necessary to store as a notebook